 In her 60 Minutes interview, Raisman discussed her reasons for speaking out: Emphasizing the need for sweeping change within the sport, the gymnast invoked the young girls who ask her for autographs, saying she hopes they won’t ever have to go through what she’s gone through.
 The statement she made at Nassar’s sentencing hearing was similar in spirit, and has been widely praised for its poise and strength.
 Raisman, a two-time Olympian with three gold medals, is part of a new moment, though this one is not about glory — it’s about pain.
 Twenty years ago, we mixed Kerri Strug’s glory and her pain, and we heralded her for it.
 This was the legacy many of these gymnasts grew up in; the message was they could do it, and they should, no matter what.

 Years after I quit gymnastics, a friend of mine played basketball with the daughter of the same coach who called me out on being afraid.
 My friend was nothing like me; she was what we now might have second thoughts about calling a loud mouth.
 After a game one day, she used that loud mouth to ask my former coach if he remembered me.
-When she started telling me the story, I was sure she would say he hadn’t remembered me — I was just one of the many little girls he’d shouted praise and criticism at on the bright-blue gym floor.
+When she started telling me the story, I was sure she would say my name meant nothing to him — I was just one of the many little girls he’d shouted praise and criticism at on the bright-blue gym floor.

 But: “Oh yes,” he told her, “I remember her.
 She was so afraid.”